Using the Dataset

 Multiple Imputation

 Before running any analysis, handle the missing data properly using multiple imputation with the mice package.
-This creates m = 5 complete datasets and any analysis you run will be pooled across all five using Rubin's Rules.
+Because the missingness is tied to ai_frequency (the "Never" users skipped the block), we include AI frequency in the imputation model so the imputed values respect that structure.
+This creates m = 20 complete datasets and any analysis you run is pooled across all twenty using Rubin's Rules.

 -